 SpaceX Rocket Monument in Boca Chica Spaceship Scaffolding in 8 1/2

 Some of the shareholders in Mr. Musk’s companies are not thrilled with his propensity to Tweet about things that they think he should not Tweet about.
 Not all of his investors share his belief that the world should know everything he is thinking.
+They may be concerned that Mr. Musk’s brain has been Twitter-hacked.
 Just this month, some of Tesla’s shareholders filed a motion in a lawsuit against Mr. Musk seeking to impose a gag order on him to prevent him from discussing certain Tweets he made concerning Tesla.
 While the shareholders lost their motion, they maintain that the judge ruled that Mr. Musk’s Tweets regarding his intent to take Tesla private contained false and misleading statements, in violation of federal securities laws (still more laws that restrict freedom of speech).

 What is the take away from all of the above data points regarding Mr. Musk, his companies, confidentiality agreements, and free speech?
 My conclusion is this.
 In the words of Dr. Evil when he was speaking to Austin Powers, “We’re not so different, you and I.” For sure there are differences between Mr. Musk and me, such as the number of commas in our bank account statements.
 But with respect to free speech, I think he is no different from me.
 As I review the stance he and his companies have taken on free speech, I think he is an advocate of free speech, only until it no longer serves his financial interest.
 When the full disclosure of ideas and information cuts against his economic prosperity, he restricts free speech.